sxyu/nivalis/README.md

 # Nivalis Plotter

-A simple expression evaluator + interactive function plotter in C++, supporting implicit functions.
+A simple expression evaluator + interactive function plotter in C++ supporting implicit functions.
 The evaluator parses expressions into custom bytecode, which is optimized before evaluation, leading to quite good performance.

 ## Dependencies